Skip to content

 Auto Upgrade

-To enable automatic schema updates, set MARIADB_AUTO_UPGRADE to a non-empty value in your docker-compose.yml as shown in our config example:
+To enable automatic schema updates, set MARIADB_AUTO_UPGRADE to a non-empty value in your compose.yaml or docker-compose.yml as shown in our config example:

 services: